 If you want help with learning the fundamentals of photography for your DSLR camera, then I've got you covered.
 This post has examples especially for moms who are beginners.

 Got only a minute?
-Here’s a quick summary of this post:
+Here's a quick summary:

-Aperture is one of the three elements of exposure that create an image (along with shutter speed and ISO).
-Aperture affects the overall brightness of your image.
+Aperture is one of the three elements of exposure that create an image (along with shutter speed and ISO) and affect the overall brightness of your image.

 Smaller apertures let in less light to your image, similar to how a small window or porthole would make the room feel darker.

 Aperture is measured in terms of f/numbers or f/stops.
 The key to understanding f/stops is remembering that f-stops move counter-intuitively because they are written as a fraction.

 So wide/large apertures have low f-numbers like f/1.8, f/2, or f/4 and small/narrow apertures have higher f-numbers like f/11, f/16, or f/22.
 Of course, there are plenty of sizes in between these extremes, since this element will adjust incrementally depending on how much light you have.

 Aside from making your image brighter or darker, this setting also has a creative consequence: aperture controls the depth of field, or how much is in focus compared to your focus point.

 Changing your f-stop gives you the ability to either blur out the background or keep all the details in sharp focus, depending on your creative intention.
 A wider aperture has a shallower area of focus around your subject, giving you a blurrier background.
 A narrow aperture gives you more depth of field, meaning you'll have more in focus further away from your subject, and the background details will stay sharp.

 Whew!
 That's a lot to think about in just one minute.